andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 ### Birth of the Civil Rights Movement
 - "Birth" is not entirely accurate - black people's struggle for equality, etc. continuing in a long tradition.
 - Very clearly, there were antecedents in WWII itself that contribute to the time of this Civil Rights movement.
-  - A. Philip Randolph's explicit civil rights struggles happening in the 40s - march on Washington.
+  - A. Philip Randolph's explicit civil rights struggle happening in the 40s - march on Washington.
   - The Double V Victory - democracy abroad and at home.
 - The use of racial segregation by the Nazis to justify their system gave a serious political blow to those that continue to defend racial hierarchy in the US.
-- Returning black veterans that fought in the Pacific or Atlantic Theatre - returnng to a system that practically discriminates against them in all facets of life.
+- Returning black veterans that fought in the Pacific or Atlantic Theatre - returning to a system that practically discriminates against them in all facets of life.
 - The growth of the NAACP from returning black veterans - experiences double-digit growth throughout this period.
   - Robert F. Williams - a black WWII who became the president of the NAACP chapter in his hometown of Munroe.
   - In the 1950s, attempted to desegregate the public swimming pool - to put pressure on white supremacist oligarchs in his town.